Jakub-Fras/Jakub-Fras/README.md

 🌟 **What I Do:**

-As a **Cloud Security Consultant** at DXC Technology, I engage in designing, developing, and implementing cloud-based solutions for various clients and industries.
-I translate client requirements into actionable steps and roadmaps.
-With a strong background in Microsoft products, platforms, and solutions, I thrive on diving deep into complex security challenges and transforming them into robust cloud solutions.
-I apply my expertise to enterprise-scale projects, ensuring that our clients' cloud infrastructures are secure, scalable, and resilient.
+Day to day, I work as a Cloud Security Consultant at a Fortune 500 technology company, where I design, develop, and implement cloud-based solutions for a diverse range of clients and industries.
+I translate client requirements into technology solutions.
 To find out more about the projects I've worked on and the impact I've had, please visit my LinkedIn projects section.

 🎓 **Credentials:**